Persona (1966 film)

-Persona is a 1966 Swedish psychological drama film, written and directed by Ingmar Bergman and starring Bibi Andersson and Liv Ullmann.
+Persona is a 1966 Swedish avant-garde psychological drama film written, directed, and produced by Ingmar Bergman and starring Bibi Andersson and Liv Ullmann.
 The story revolves around a young nurse named Alma (Andersson) and her patient, well-known stage actress Elisabet Vogler (Ullmann), who has suddenly stopped speaking.
 They move to a cottage, where Alma cares for Elisabet, confides in her, and begins having trouble distinguishing herself from her patient.

-Characterized by elements of psychological horror, Persona has been the subject of much critical analysis, interpretation, and debate.
+Characterized by elements of psychological drama, Persona has been the subject of much critical analysis, interpretation, and debate.
 The film's exploration of duality, insanity, and personal identity has been interpreted as reflecting the Jungian theory of persona and dealing with issues related to filmmaking, vampirism, homosexuality, motherhood, abortion, and other subjects.
-The experimental style of its prologue and storytelling has also been noted.
+The experimental style of its prologue, storytelling, and end has also been noted.
 The enigmatic film has been called the Mount Everest of cinematic analysis; according to film historian Peter Cowie, "Everything one says about Persona may be contradicted; the opposite will also be true".

 Bergman wrote Persona with Ullmann and Andersson in mind for the lead roles and the idea of exploring their identities, and shot the film in Stockholm and Fårö in 1965.
 In production, the filmmakers experimented with effects, using smoke and a mirror to frame one scene and combining the lead characters' faces in post-production for one shot.
 Andersson defended a sexually explicit monologue in the screenplay and rewrote portions of it.

 When first released, Persona was edited because of its controversial subject matter.
-It received positive reviews, with Swedish press outlets coining the word Person(a)kult to describe its enthusiastic admirers.
+It received positive reviews at its initial release with Swedish press outlets coining the word Person(a)kult to describe its enthusiastic admirers.
 It won Best Film at the 4th Guldbagge Awards, and was Sweden's entry for the Academy Award for Best Foreign Language Film.
 The censored content was reinstated in English-language restorations in 2001.
-Many critics consider Persona one of the greatest films ever made, and it was ranked the fifth-best in Sight & Sound's 1972 poll and 17th in 2012.
-It also influenced many later directors, including Robert Altman and David Lynch.
+Over time, Persona has received widespread critical acclaim, especially for Bergman's direction, screenplay, and narrative, Nykvist's cinematography, and Andersson's and Ullmann's performances.
+Many critics consider Persona one of the greatest films ever made, Bergman's magnum opus, and a work of art of experimental cinema, and Andersson's and Ullmann's performances two of the best female performances in movie history.
+Persona is also considered one of the most difficult and complex films.
+It was ranked fifth in Sight & Sound's 1972 poll and 17th in 2012.
+It also influenced many directors, including Robert Altman, David Lynch, and Denis Villeneuve.